American Indian language preservation

 What are Quechan arts and crafts like?

-Quechan artists are famous for their fine Indian baskets and
+Quechan artists are famous for their fine Native American Indian baskets and

-pottery.
-Quechan women were especially known for making intricated beaded collars
+pots.
+Quechan women were also known for making intricated beaded collars

 to wear around their necks.
 Here is a picture of a